The Metro Regional Quality Council (MRQC) conducted 240 Person-Centered Quality Reviews between November 2017 and January 2020.

-Though the Metro Regional Quality Council has devoted efforts to employment and the support staff shortage, the MRQC staff have participated in quality improvement work in other areas.
+Though the council has devoted efforts to employment and the support staff shortage, the MRQC staff have participated in quality improvement work in other areas.

-The MRQC staff have been involved in various efforts to change the systems around abuse and neglect for people with disabilities.
+The MRQC staff have been involved in various efforts to change the systems around safety, abuse, and neglect for people with disabilities.